 User authentication and authorization pose significant challenges for healthcare organizations, especially in the current era of remote work and widespread Bring Your Own Device (BYOD) practices.
 Healthcare professionals now access sensitive patient information from various locations and devices, making it increasingly difficult to ensure secure access.

 The shift to remote work increases the risk of unauthorized access, highlighting the need for robust authentication measures to verify user identities and prevent breaches.
 Additionally, the BYOD culture adds complexity, as healthcare organizations must secure various personal devices, each offering different levels of protection.
-Striking a balance between user convenience and strict security standards is essential.
+Striking a balance between user convenience and strict industry standards is essential.

 Compliance with regulations like HIPAA further complicates matters, requiring advanced authentication methods such as multifactor authentication to bolster security.
 Effectively addressing these challenges demands a holistic approach that integrates advanced authentication technologies with flexible policies to adapt to the evolving landscape of healthcare work practices.